wemap/django-rest-search/docs/tasks.rst

 - ```rest_search.tasks.patch_index``` performs a partial update of the ElasticSearch index for specific items.
-You usually do not need to invoke this yourself, as the indexer sets set up the required signal handlers when it is registered.
+You usually do not need to invoke this yourself, as the indexer sets the required signal handlers when it is registered.

 ..
 [1] http://www.celeryproject.org/